One-loop Euler-Heisenberg action in Lorentz-violating QED revisited: Introduction

-An important line of studies of Lorentz-violating (LV) theories consists in obtaining the quantum corrections in these theories.
+An important line of studies of Lorentz-violating (LV) theories consists of obtaining the quantum corrections in these theories.
 The first example of such a study was performed already in the seminal paper \cite{Colladay} where the LV Standard Model extension (LV SME) was formulated.
-Various studies of quantum corrections in LV theories have been performed, with the most important ones are renormalization of LV parameters in LV SME (see e.g. \cite{KosPic}) and calculation of finite quantum corrections in LV theories, which is naturally treated as a perturbative generation of LV terms (interesting examples of such calculations are given e.g. in \cite{JK,aether}, and a review on obtaining finite corrections to various LV terms is presented in \cite{ourLV}).
+Various studies of quantum corrections in LV theories have been performed, where the most important ones are renormalization of LV parameters in LV SME (see e.g. \cite{KosPic}) and calculation of finite quantum corrections in LV theories, which is naturally treated as a perturbative generation of LV terms (interesting examples of such calculations are given e.g. in \cite{JK,aether}, and a review on obtaining finite corrections to various LV terms is presented in \cite{ourLV}).

-In this context, one of the interesting problems in studying of effective action in various extensions of QED is certainly the obtaining the one-loop Euler-Heisenberg (EH) effective action \cite{EH}, which involves all orders in the stress tensor $F_{\mu\nu}$.
+In this context, one of the interesting problems in studying the effective action in various extensions of QED is certainly to obtain the one-loop Euler-Heisenberg (EH) effective action \cite{EH}, which involves all orders in the stress tensor $F_{\mu\nu}$.
 It has been treated in many contexts (for a review, see \cite{Dunne}).
-Therefore, its computing in LV theories is a rather natural task.
+Therefore, computing it in LV theories is a rather natural task.
 The first examples of such calculations are presented in \cite{EH1} for certain minimal LV extensions of the spinor QED, and in \cite{scalpt} for LV scalar QED.
-However, only a few examples of LV extensions of QED have been studied up to now within the EH context, explicitly, for the spinor LV QED, the LV terms proportional to $b^{\mu}$ and $c^{\mu\nu}$ have been studied in \cite{EH1}, while the LV term proportional to $a_{\mu}$ is easily shown to yield a trivial result (these LV tensors are defined in \cite{KosPic} and listed below in (\ref{genrenmod})), and it is natural to consider other ones.
-Within this paper we concentrate on LV modification of the mass sector described through the CPT-even additive term $\frac{1}{2}\bar{\psi}H^{\mu\nu}\sigma_{\mu\nu}\psi$ in the Lagrangian, for which we will find the EH effective action.
+However, only a few examples of LV extensions of QED have been studied up to now within the EH context.
+Explicitly, for the spinor LV QED, the LV terms proportional to $b^{\mu}$ and $c^{\mu\nu}$ have been studied in \cite{EH1}.
+At the same time, the LV term proportional to $a_{\mu}$ is easily shown to yield a trivial result (these LV tensors are defined in \cite{KosPic} and listed below in (\ref{genrenmod})).
+So, it is natural to consider others.
+Within this paper, we concentrate on the impacts of the LV CPT-even additive term $\frac{1}{2}\bar{\psi}H^{\mu\nu}\sigma_{\mu\nu}\psi$ in the Lagrangian, for which we will find the EH effective action.
 This is the aim we pursue in this paper.

 The structure of the paper is as follows.
 In Section \ref{pt}, we calculate the EH effective action to the first order in $H_{\mu\nu}$. in Section \ref{wf}, we study the three-point function of the gauge field through the Feynman diagrams framework and explicitly demonstrate that it matches the result that can be read off from the EH effective action.
 Finally, in Section \ref{su}, the discussion of our results is presented.